-Honda provides a lifetime warranty on seat belts for U.S. models.
+Honda provides a limited warranty on seat belts.
 See your Honda Warranty Information booklet for details.

 If a seat belt is worn during a crash, it must be replaced by the dealer.
 A belt that has been worn during a crash may not provide the same level of protection in a subsequent crash.